Jaime Naranjo

-An opponent of the second government of Sebastián Piñera (2018−2022), on 8 November 2021, he conducted a filibuster in favor to impeach Piñera, operation which needed the vote of Giorgio Jackson to reach the necessary 78 votes for the initiative to pass to the Senate.
-In that way, Jackson arrived to the National Congress in Valparaíso around 01:25 AM, moment which he quickly voted.
+An opponent of the second government of Sebastián Piñera (2018−2022), on 8 November 2021, he conducted a filibuster in favor of impeaching Piñera.
+The filibuster allowed Giorgio Jackson to vote, who had been quarantined for COVID, the 78th vote necessary for the initiative to pass to the Senate.
+Jackson arrived to the National Congress in Valparaíso around 01:25 AM, and quickly voted.